-- inferred attenuation rate pre- and post-power correction depends upon the distribution of IPR flight 300 track coverage within the sample region and the size of the sample region, and is typically $\sim 1-4$ dB km-1.
+rate pre- and post-power correction depends upon the distribution of IPR flight track coverage within the sample region and the size of the sample region, and is typically $\sim 1-4 \, \text{dB km}^{-1}$.
 Equation (9) represents our central modification to the bed-returned power method for deriving attenuation.
-We anticipate that, if a temperature model is available, this correction for local attenuation variation could be applied in future regional studies (even if the windowing methods - 305 describe in Sect.
+We anticipate that, if a temperature model is available, this correction for local attenuation variation could be applied in future regional studies (even if the windowing methods describe in Sect.
 2.5 are not).

 When applying the linear regression approach described in this section, IPR data from each field season were considered separately.
-To ensure that there was sufficiently dense data within each sample region a minimum threshold of 20 data measurements was enforced, where each 'measurement' corresponds to a separate along-track averaged waveform as described in Sect.
+To ensure that there were sufficiently dense data within each sample region, a minimum threshold of 20 measurements was enforced, where each measurement corresponds to a separate along-track averaged waveform as described in Sect.
 2.3.
 Additionally, target window centres that were more than 50 km from the nearest IPR data point were excluded.